xv/xrails-login-ui/README.md

 Implementation
 --------------
 `XRails Controls.cs` and `Font Loader.cs` are all you need to add to your project and the custom controls should show up in your toolbox after rebuilding  the solution.
-You could also compile the two class files as a single .dll and use it in VB.NET.
+You could also compile the two class files into a single .dll and use it in VB.NET.

 > **Note**